chee-zaram/alx-higher_level_programming/0x07-python-test_driven_development/tests/README.md

 ```

 where `test-file.txt` is any of the `.txt` files which tests for a module present
-at the root of TDD.
+at the root of the TDD.